2graphic/graph-interpreter/design_document.md

 ## System Architecture
 ![Sinap architecture](pictures/architecture.pdf){ width=70% }

+While sinap is running, it will be broken into 3 main components: the active plug-in, the main GUI, and the plug-in interface.

 ### Main GUI
 Sinap will present a GUI to the user as its primary interface.
 This GUI will be implemented with Angular 2 and Electron.
 Most of the GUI will be built with the regular Angular components.
 The graph-editor will be a custom Angular component which will draw its interface with a HTML canvas tag.
 We are still determining whether we will have any other custom components.
 We might build components to take input of various types (such as custom `image` or `list` input components),

 ### Plug-in Interface
-Modules for sinap will communicate via a single API (the Plug-in Interface).
+Plug-ins for sinap will communicate via a single API (the Plug-in Interface).
 This API will create an abstraction layer which will translate:

 1. Descriptions of what constitutes a valid graph to the editor GUI
     a.
 Valid kinds of nodes and edges